-Kama Melly QC practised in criminal and family law for many years as a junior barrister, including the representation of Local Authorities, before specialising in cases of rape and serious sexual offences.
+Kama Melly KC practised in criminal and family law for many years as a junior barrister, including the representation of Local Authorities, before specialising in cases of rape and serious sexual offences.

 Her family law practice included Public Law cases including those in High Court.
 Kama has dealt with cases involving significant physical and sexual abuse of children and cases of the most serious non-accidental injuries including the death of children.

-Kama’s criminal practice has centred on issues that have a criminal/family law crossover and have focussed on child sexual and physical abuse.
+Kama’s criminal practice has centred on issues that have a criminal/family law crossover and have focused on child sexual and physical abuse.

 Kama is the highest grade of prosecutor and a member of the CPS Rape and Sexual Offences Panel.

 Kama has experience of cases involving ‘baby shaking’ murder, torture of children, neglect and child cruelty.